 I had promised myself to become as successful in the new field of Diagnostic and Therapeutic Cardiovascular Product Manufacturing Sales, and so put my music aspirations on hold for a year after arriving in Denver, and embedded myself in the science of learning as much as I could about the field of Cardiology, Cardiovascular Surgery, and Radiology.
 I was fascinated by the opportunity of developing an expertise in the development and use of products that could make a significant impact on the well being of patients throughout the world.

 And after dedicating my time to the medical learning process, after a year I once again took my guitar out of the case, tuned it up and continued my love affair with music.

-During my life I've always been surprised at how, I always meet like minded people that add to my life's experience.
+During my life I've always been surprised at how I somehow, but always, meet like minded people that add to my life's experience.
 And in 1973, I met two people who would add to my life experience in music.
 Tommy McDonald and his cousin Lamar Fike, who was the creator of The Memphis Mafia and best friend to a man who had acquired the moniker, The King Of Rock n' Roll.

 Tommy and Lamar brought me through the backdoor of the Elvis Presley Organization, and until Elvis' death in 1977 I was able to become involved in the excitement of a lifetime and started writing for Lamar's Publishing Company in Nashville.